nginxinc/nginx-one-workshops/labs/lab2/readme.md

    > Before you can pull and run these containers, you must set several Environment variables correctly, _before running docker compose_.

-1. Using the Visual Studio Terminal, set the `TOKEN` environment variable with the Dataplane Key from the One Console, as follows:
+1. Using the Visual Studio Terminal, set the `TOKEN` environment variable with the Dataplane Key from the NGINX One Console, as follows:

    ```bash
    export TOKEN=paste-your-dataplane-key-from-clipboard-here